 The flavorful part of lemongrass is the lower part of the stalks, and it is usually sold with the leaves and upper stalks removed.

 Look for lemongrass that is firm and pale yellow-green with a bit of a bulb at the end.
-The top of the stalk should look relatively fresh; they tend to dry out quickly but they shouldn't be browned or sad looking.
+The top of the stalk should look relatively fresh; they tend to dry out quickly so they may not look like they were just harvested but they shouldn't be browned or sad looking.

 How to Store Lemongrass

 Store lemongrass loosely wrapped in the fridge for up to several weeks.
 Or, wrap it well and freeze it.
 If you're going to freeze it, consider chopping or mincing it and then freezing it in 1-tablespoon bits (an ice cube tray is useful for this—freeze until hard and then transfer to a sealable plastic bag for longer-term storage), so it's ready to use and you can simply throw it into marinades, dressings, and stir-frys right from the freezer.

 Lemongrass is most often used in 1- to 2-inch pieces in soups, stews, and teas.
 Just add the trimmed pieces of lemongrass stalk and leave them in the soup or stew until it imparts as much flavor as you want.

 Be kind to your diners and remove the pieces before serving since they tend to be woody and don't make for the best eating.